-Therefore the 2022 General Assembly of the Unitarian Universalist Association calls on the UUA Board of Trustees to conduct a thorough review and rewrite of the UUA Bylaws.
+Therefore the 2022 General Assembly of the Unitarian Universalist Association calls on the UUA Board of Trustees to appoint a task group composed of both UUA board members, UUA staff, and UUs who are non-board or staff members to conduct a thorough review and rewrite of the UUA Bylaws.
 This review should involve stakeholders in collaborative discernment and conversation about considered changes.
+A progress report of the UUA Bylaw review detailing which changes are being considered will be issued by the Board of Trustees at least annually beginning in 2023 prior to the annual General Assembly.
+This report should include the rationale for each change.
 These new bylaws should create a governance system that supports the UUA in accountably achieving its mission and aspirations consistent with our core values.

-This process will be mindful of the specific work of the Article 2 Study Commission charged to renew Article 2 of the UUA bylaws.
+This process will be mindful of the specific work of the Article II Study Commission charged to renew Article II of the UUA bylaws.
 There should be communication across these efforts so that they are supportive of each other and so all of our bylaws reflect our Association's purpose and core values.